SkyfallWasTaken/hcb-api/README.md

 Visit `localhost:5173` (or whatever the domain is).

+### Configuring HCB-API

-Then, click the "Set up OAuth" button to connect HCB-API with your HCB account.
+Click the "Set up OAuth" button to connect HCB-API with your HCB account.

 ![Wizard](.github/wizard.png)